In 2012, GoPro holds 42% of the total market share for action cameras, far surpassing its competitors including Ion (12%) and Sony (8%).

 2. GoPro constantly features interesting and exciting user-generated content from novel perspectives, so their 3.2 million YouTube subscribers will always come back for more.

 In this video promoting the GoPro HERO4, you see tons of epic footage of concerts, volcanoes, whales, and icebergs.

 Many of us have never tried surfing, might never try skydiving, and perhaps won’t visit an active volcano any time soon.

-GoPro features exciting footages uploaded by their users on their youTube account, allowing us to experience these amazing events for ourselves.
+GoPro features exciting footages uploaded by their users on their YouTube account, allowing us to experience these amazing events for ourselves.

 So far, their 3.5 thousand videos have garnered almost a billion views.

 Having a wealth of free content generated by users also means that GoPro doesn’t have to rely on traditional advertising.
-From 2010 – 2011, GoPro was able to double their profits to $24.6 million by only spending $65k on marketing.
+From 2010 – 2011, GoPro was able to double its profits to $24.6 million by only spending $65k on marketing.

 In 2013, they earned $60.6 million on a $157k marketing budget.

 P.S.
 Speaking of novel perspectives, a project on Indiegogo called “Hardcore” is a science-fiction action movie told entirely from the main character’s point-of-view.
 The creators have used a special GoPro rig to tell the story through the eyes of a Jason Bourne-like character.